richafnu/Viva/Viva/engage/eac-answers-admin-scenarios.md

 1. Select the analytics icon from the top navigation bar of Viva Engage.
 1. Go to the **Global Answers analytics** tab.
 The analytics dashboard provides an overview and relevant insights about knowledge sharing activity across Answers in Viva.

-For more details about how to manage analytics in the [Viva Engage admin center](/Viva/engage/eac-overview), see [View and manage analytics in Viva Engage](/Viva/engage/analytics).
+For more information about how to manage analytics in the [Viva Engage admin center](/Viva/engage/eac-overview), see [View and manage analytics in Viva Engage](/Viva/engage/analytics).

 :::image type="content" alt-text="Screenshot of the Global Answers analytics dashboard in Viva Engage." source="/viva/media/engage/admin/global-answers-analytics.png" lightbox="/viva/media/engage/admin/global-answers-analytics.png":::